agsb/6502.MINT/arch/6502/Stacks.md

       .endmacro ;

 Uses the hardware stack, and it must be split in 3 parts, one for inline code ( < 84 words ), one for data stack ( > 22 words ) , one for return stack ( > 22 words );
 Minimal cycles ~36 cc when stk, lsb, msb are in zero page.
-Code uses 20 bytes and could not use JSR/RTS inside;
+Each uses 40 bytes and could not use JSR/RTS inside;

 ## at page zero indexed by X